findre/binarycookies-reader/README.md

+### Disclaimer
+This project is intended solely for educational and technical research purposes.
+It is strictly prohibited to use this tool for illegally obtaining others' data.
+Users must ensure they have legitimate access rights to the relevant files.
+The developer shall not be held responsible for any misuse or illegal activities resulting from the use of this project.

 ### About Binarycookies-Reader
 binarycookies is a library for decoding .binarycookies files from Safari or WebKit.

 The Safari cookies file, also known as the Safari binary cookies file (Cookies.binarycookies) format

 More info: https://github.com/libyal/dtformats/blob/main/documentation/Safari%20Cookies.asciidoc

-### Github
+### Github Address
 https://github.com/findre/binarycookies-reader

 ### About Errors
 - InvalidIndexOverBounds: cover index out of bounds, format error, cookie version invalid?
 - InvalidSignature: cookie file must start with 'cook'
 - InvalidStartCode: start code start with '[0x00, 0x00, 0x00, 0x00]'
 - EndCodeError
 - EndHeaderCodeError
 - DataOverSize
 - SystemIOError: when use 'new' fuction, cover io error

 ### How to use
 #### 1. use 'from_vec' function
 ```rust